geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-08/meeting-transcript.md

 Yeah, I think if you try to do it now, there are some issues with the multi-view and generating some garbage kernel.

 ##### **Geohot** [[00:52:20](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=3140)]
 Yeah, I believe that.
-Shape tracker.
+ShapeTracker.
 I wrote that thing up on Twitter.
-Hopefully it's like, shape tracker is just wrong because if imagine three views on a shape tracker, you want to slice them vertically.
+Hopefully it's like, ShapeTracker is just wrong because if imagine three views on a ShapeTracker, you want to slice them vertically.
 Yeah.
 Shape trackers didn't have good stuff for this.

 ##### **Geohot** [[00:52:39](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=3159)]
 You see what I mean by slice them vertically?
 Real stride.

 ##### **Geohot** [[00:52:45](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=3165)]
 Well, not even real stride, but like, if you have like a seven dimension tensor and all you're doing is permuting the last two dimensions, like the other five are just staying still.
-And shape tracker doesn't express this through multi-view at all.
+And ShapeTracker doesn't express this through multi-view at all.
 Like you want to slice this thing vertically.

 ##### **Chenyu** [[00:53:02](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=3182)]
 It's real stride and you will have the same number for your real stride.